1: Toward Cutting-Edge Science

 This small project to upgrade the CMCF-BM Si-111 double-crystal monochromater (DCM) was initiated in January 2019 and completed in August 2019.
 The goal was to add a fixed-energy (8.157 keV), high-flux mode to the beamline by incorporating a double Multi-Layer monochromator (DMM) inside the same Si-111 DCM chamber.
 The upgrade was successful and resulted in 2x more flux for the Si-111 mode, and 40x more flux in the Multi-Layer mode.
 We have collected test datasets to confirm the performance.

 Going forward, the CMCF-BM monochromator will operate in two modes.
 The Multi-Layer (DMM) mode will be a pink-beam (0.45% ΔE/E), delivering the higher flux.
 Experiments requiring a higher energy resolution will continue to be supported with the traditional Si-111 DCM mode.
-Please inform CMCF staff if you wish to use the high-flux Multi-Layer mode.
+At this time, switching between the high-flux mode (Multi-Layer, or DMM), and the traditional mode (DCM) is performed by staff (a process which normally takes approximately 5-10 minutes).
+Please confirm with your local contact as to which mode will be most appropriate for your work, or to change modes.

 Eiger X 9M detector, delivered November 2019.
 It is physically smaller than the Pilatus 6M, but 10x faster and with higher pixel density.
 It will be installed at CMCF-ID and the Pilatus 6M currently on the beamline will be moved to CMCF-BM during the spring 2020 maintenance shutdown.